ajinkyaspatil20/Datascience-Tools/README.md

 Decision Tree – A tree-like model used for classification and regression by splitting data based on feature values.

-Random Forest – An ensemble learning method that builds multiple decision trees and merges their results for better accuracy.
+Random Forest – An ensemble learning method that builds multiple decision trees and merges their results for better accuracy

 AdaBoost – A boosting algorithm that combines weak learners to create a strong classifier by focusing on misclassified instances.